Electoral history of Arthur Meighen

-The article is the Electoral history of Arthur Meighen, the ninth Prime Minister of Canada.
+The article is the electoral history of Arthur Meighen, the ninth prime minister of Canada.

 A Conservative, he served two short terms as prime minister.
 He became prime minister upon the resignation of Sir Robert Borden in 1921, and again upon the resignation of Mackenzie King in 1926.
 His first term was just over one year, and the second for only a few months.

 He led his party in three general elections and lost all three to King.
 Appointed to the Senate in 1932, he attempted an electoral come-back in 1942, but was defeated in his attempt to re-enter Parliament.

 Meighen stood for election to the House of Commons of Canada nine times, winning six times and losing three times.
 He was acclaimed once.
 His defeat in his constituency in the 1921 election was the first time in Canada that a sitting prime minister lost his seat.
-He lost his seat again in the 1926 election, becoming the only sitting Canadian prime minister to lose his seat twice.
+He lost his seat again in the 1926 election, becoming the only sitting Canadian prime minister to lose his seat twice (Mackenzie King lost his seat twice while prime minister in 1925 and 1945 but did not resign).